Glass electrode

+Diagram showing the parts of a glass electrode.

 A glass electrode is a type of ion-selective electrode made of a doped glass membrane that is sensitive to a specific ion.
 The most common application of ion-selective glass electrodes is for the measurement of pH.
 The pH electrode is an example of a glass electrode that is sensitive to hydrogen ions.
-Glass electrodes play an important part in the instrumentation for chemical analysis, and physicochemical studies.
+Glass electrodes play an important part in the instrumentation in analytical chemistry and in physicochemical studies.
 The voltage of the glass electrode, relative to some reference value, is sensitive to changes in the activity of certain types of ions.

 History

 The first studies of glass electrodes (GE) found different sensitivities of different glasses to change the medium's acidity (pH), due to the effects of the alkali metal ions.

 In 1906, M. Cremer, the father of Erika Cremer, determined that the electric potential that arises between parts of the fluid, located on opposite sides of the glass membrane, is proportional to the concentration of acid (hydrogen ion concentration).

 In 1909, S. P. L. Sørensen introduced the concept of pH, and in the same year F. Haber and Z. Klemensiewicz reported results of their research on the glass electrode in The Society of Chemistry in Karlsruhe.

-In 1922, W. S. Hughes showed that alkali-silicate glass electrodes are similar to hydrogen electrodes, as both are reversible concerning H^{+}.
+In 1922, W. S. Hughes showed that alkali-silicate glass electrodes (containing silanols) are similar to hydrogen electrodes, as both are reversible concerning H^{+}.

 In 1925, P. M. Tookey Kerridge developed the first glass electrode for the analysis of blood samples and highlighted some of the practical problems with the equipment such as the high resistance of glass (50–150 MΩ).
 During her PhD, Kerridge developed a glass electrode aimed to measure small volume of solution.
 Her clever and careful design was a pioneering work in the making of glass electrodes.